 - The tissue of the feet, comb or waddles feels cold and/or hard

 - Swelling in the feet, comb or waddles.

 - Blisters filled with clear milky fluid (may not show up until 24-36 hours after your chicken has gotten frostbite)

-- In a severe case, the chicken may seem lethargic
+- In a severe case of chicken frostbite, the chicken may seem lethargic

 Can Frostbite Kill Chickens?

 Generally, frostbite will not kill your chicken, however, it’s very painful and should be avoided if at all possible.

 Prevention is the best thing when it comes to chicken frostbite, thankfully there are a lot of ways you can do this.

 Add a thick layer of shavings or straw to the bottom of your coop and remove any wet bedding.
 Avoid placing any water in the coop.

 Even in the winter proper ventilation is really important to prevent chicken frostbite.
 Place the vents high above your chicken roosts to prevent moisture from building up at the top of your coops.